-Alternatively, demand response can be used by the BRPs in order to optimize the balancing of their portfolio which results in a decrease of their imbalance costs.
+Alternatively, demand side flexibility can be used by the BRPs in order to optimize the balancing of their portfolio which results in a decrease of their imbalance costs.

-Note: besides the two main use cases as discussed above, demand response could serve other objectives as well, such as DSO grid congestion cases, reactive power voltage support in the transmission grid,....
+Note: besides the two main use cases as discussed above, demand side flexibility could serve other objectives as well, such as DSO grid congestion cases, reactive power voltage support in the transmission grid,....
 However, these use cases are less mature (e.g. DSOs are today not incentivized to contract flexibility as costs for flexibility are not remunerated) and the value of flexibility from smart appliances cannot be estimated based on today's situation.

-2.3.2.
-OVERVIEW OF REMUNERATION MECHANISMS49
+3.2.2.
+OVERVIEW OF REMUNERATION MECHANISMS

-The dynamics of different remuneration mechanisms are defined by the number of time blocks per day, the price update frequency, the price difference between blocks and the presence of special events (with limited duration and occurrence) that trigger higher or lower prices.
+The dynamics of different remuneration mechanisms are defined by the number of time periods per day, the price update frequency, the price difference between periods and the presence of special events (with limited duration and occurrence) that trigger higher or lower prices.
 Responses to price signals by end-users can be manual or fully automated.